felicialyden/recipe-search-frontend/README.md

 - Filter recipes based on diet and cuisine
 - See how many of your ingredients each recipe is using and how many you are missing
 - Save your favorite recipes
+- Pin recipes that you want quick access to

 ## Tech Stack